 Finishing Touches

-6. Once you have finished with the stencil, carefully lift it off the denim table runner.
-Then, when the paint is touch dry move the stencil along the runner into the next position and repeat the painting.
+Step 6: After finishing the stencil, carefully lift it off the denim table runner.
+Then, when the paint is touch dry, move the stencil along the runner into the next position and repeat the painting.

 Carry on repeating this step until the whole length of the table runner is painted.

-7. Once the painting has finished and dried, spray the painted table runner with a 50/50 mixture of vinegar and water.
-Then place a tea-towel on-top of the paint and iron it.
+Step 7: Once the painting has finished and dried, spray the painted table runner with a 50/50 mixture of vinegar and water.
+Then place a tea towel on top of the paint and iron it.

-This will not only set the fabric paint more into the fabric but it will also soften it.
+This will not only set the fabric paint more into the fabric but also soften it.

-8. Finally, to finish off the denim table runner.
-Either sew a hem along the long edges or go for a more Boho look and fray them.
+Step 8: Finish off the denim table runner by either sewing a hem along the long edges or going for a more Boho look and fraying the edges.

-I opted for the latter by fraying the edges much in the same way as I use to make denim tassels and denim feathers.
-As you can see I’m a big fan of the Boho look.
+I opted for the latter by fraying the edges much like I used to make denim tassels and denim feathers.
+As you can see, I’m a big fan of the Boho look.

-I love how the denim table runner turned out, it is the Moroccan stencil that really made it.
+I love how the denim table runner turned out; the Moroccan stencil made it.
 The way the white paint sits unevenly on the indigo denim fabric makes the runner look like it has been Shibori dyed.

-This means that it goes really well with some Shibori planters I made.
+This means that it goes well with some Shibori planters I made.
 Next, I want to make some denim table mats using the same stencil to match.
-I have also made a patchwork denim fabric fruit bowl which will look fabulous with this table runner.
+I have also made a patchwork denim fabric fruit bowl, which will look fabulous with this table runner.

-The upcycled denim also matches the denim patchwork chairs in my dining room and the denim hexagon placemats I made.
+The upcycled denim also matches the denim patchwork chairs in my dining room and the denim hexagon placemats and mug rug I made.
 I think the Shibori indigo planters I made would look great on it too.

 Repurposed tea towels would also make a great table runner.